phamchivy/WiDS-Datathon-2025/2nd/readme.md

 ![result in kaggle](assets/kaggle.png)

-## Một số phương pháp cải thiện model
+## Several techniques to enhance the model

 - Resample the data.
 - Choose better suited models: some models like XGBoost, LightGBM work well with imbalanced datasets.